Biological Sciences (Zoology)

 You’ll interact with species reintroduction programmes, managing island flora and fauna, and you'll explore the ethical and educational aspects surrounding ex-situ collections.

-You will gain an in-depth understanding of how biologists play an integral part in saving today’s endangered species.
+You'll gain an in-depth understanding of how biologists play an integral part in saving today’s endangered species.

 Cell Biology

-You'll unravel key research ideas that are helping today’s biologists solve some of the biology world’s biggest questions.
+You'll unravel key research ideas that are helping today’s biologists solve some of the world’s biggest biology questions.
 The fundamental concept of cell biology is the understanding of how organisms develop and how they interact and respond to their environment.

 You’ll investigate molecular cell structures from animals, plants and fungi through a combination of practical experimental laboratory techniques and theoretical research.
 You'll be introduced to fascinating established methods such as fluorescent microscopy of living cells.
-You’ll explore recent advances in cell biology such as novel treatments and therapies for diseases, cell processes such as cell division, and the impact of the environmental on biological systems.
+You’ll explore recent advances in cell biology such as novel treatments and therapies for diseases, cell processes such as cell division, and the impact of the environment on biological systems.

 Year 3 (optional placement year)